MDK-Packs/Documentation/CMSIS-Pack_Migration/README.md

 In CMSIS 6, assembly-based startup code is deprecated.
 You must move your `startup_device.s` files to `startup_device.c`.
 This sections explains the steps that you need to follow.

 1. Copy the exemplary `startup_ARMCMx.c` file from the [CMSIS-DFP repo](https://github.com/ARM-software/CMSIS-DFP) into your device support repo.
-In this hands-on example, a Cortex-M4-based device is used ([startup_ARMCM4.c](https://github.com/ARM-software/CMSIS-DFP/blob/main/Device/ARMCM4/Source/startup_ARMCM4.c)).
+In this hands-on example, a Cortex-M4-based device is used (thus, the [startup_ARMCM4.c](https://github.com/ARM-software/CMSIS-DFP/blob/main/Device/ARMCM4/Source/startup_ARMCM4.c) is taken from CMSIS-DFP/Device/ARMCM4/source).
 1. Copy all the interrupt handler names and wrap them into `void handler_name (void) __attribute__ ((weak, alias("Default_Handler")));`.
 Place them around line 58 of the template file.

    **Code Example**